olin/olinomic/rules.md

 When a rule Falls Out Of The Sky During Stormy Weather, any players styled “A Blind Follower” cease to be styled as such, and the last player to vote is styled "A Blind Follower".
 If, on subsequent rule change proposals, the players who have already cast their votes have voted the same way, any player styled "A Blind Follower" must match their votes.
 If a Blind Follower votes first, they may vote whatever way they so desire.

-## 325
+## 326
 ### Ssssshhhh!
-Henceforth, Claire Kincaid shall be properly styled The Bear.
-Between the hours of 0000 and 0730, The Bear will be hibernating, and any player who emails the olinomic list shall wake the bear and draw its ire.
-This player shall then be properly styled "The Waker of the Bear" and shall lose a number of points equal to the Bear's irritation on a scale from .01 (not irritated) to .50 (fuck off) * (1000 - the time stamp of the email).
+Henceforth, Claire Kincaid shall be properly styled “The Bear”.
+Between the hours of 0000 and 0730, The Bear will be hibernating, and any player who emails the olinomic list shall wake The Bear and draw its ire.
+This player shall then be properly styled “The Waker of the Bear” and shall lose a number of points equal to the Bear’s irritation on a scale from .01 (not irritated) to .50 (fuck off) * (1000 - the time stamp of the email).
 Players will thus be penalized more for waking the bear in the late evening rather than the semi-early morning.

-If an irritation level above 0.2 is chosen, The Bear will then choose one item from The Waker's inventory, or, in the absence of inventory items, shall remove a limb of its choice, which will limit the physical distance a player may move from any declared object, including but not limited to campfires, bear traps, other players, and portals to the netherworld, in a single turn.
-Limb-challenged players shall be limited as follows: If a player is missing 1 limb, they may declare a maximum physical move of 10 in a single turn.
-If missing 2 limbs, they may declare a maximum physical move of 7 in a single turn.
-If missing 3 limbs, they may declare a maximum physical move of 3 in a single turn.
-If they are Limbless, they may not move.

-The Waker of the Bear shall remain styled as such until the next unlucky player wakes the bear, at which point the former Waker will be styled "One-Armed Jo" or "One-Legged Jo" depending on which limb was removed.
-If a limb was not removed, the former Waker will be styled "The Lucky Bastard (Jo)".
-If a player becomes the waker multiple times and eventually loses multple limbs, they will be, at times when they are not styled "The Waker", appropriately styled "No-Armed Jo" "No-Legged Jo" "No-Armed, One-Legged Jo" "No-Legged, One-Armed Jo" or "The Limbless (Jo)"
+If an irritation level above 0.2 is chosen, The Bear will then take one item of The Bear’s choice that The Waker possesses.
+The Bear will then possess that item instead.
+If The Bear cannot take an item from The Waker or decides that it is particularly hungry for human flesh, it will instead take one of The Waker’s four limbs.
+The Bear will then have a Mangled Limb, and that limb cannot be taken by The Bear again unless The Waker grows another one.
+The Waker, upon losing a limb, will also lose one quarter of the normal maximum move distance defined by any mechanic describing movement in space.
+For example, if a particular hypothetical mechanic normally allows players to change their distance from a portal to The Netherworld by up to one hundred units each turn, then a player that has lost two limbs will only be able to move up to fifty units each turn, while a player that has lost all four limbs will not be able to change their distance from the portal at all.

+Once The Bear has taken all it is entitled to, The Waker will cease to by styled as such and will instead be granted one of the following styles based on which, if any, limbs they still have left:

+* "One-Armed Jo" if they have one arm and two legs,
+* "One-Legged Jo" if they have two arms and one leg,
+* "Elpless and Armless Jo" if they have no arms and two legs,
+* "Legolas Jo" if they have two arms and no legs,
+* "Hopper Jo" if they have no arms and one leg,
+* "Anakin-at-the-End-of-III Jo" if they have one arm and no legs,
+* "The Limbless (Jo)" if they have no arms and no legs, or
+* "The Lucky Bastard (Jo)" if they have two arms and two legs.

 # _GN: Trash_
 _GN: The following section is all defunct and removed rules.
 They're given the number of the rule-change that removed them from play.
 They're still here in case I ever get around to making a repo of just rule-changes._